 |

-of aims based on three values held as essential or core beliefs by the author:
+has a number of aims based on three values held as essential or core beliefs

 Firstly it sets out to present and teach a cohesive model of group